padovagrandtour/main/README.md

 padovagrandtour/
-  .github/                       # Build workflows which run every "git push" data/                          # Everything ready to be loaded in GraphDB playground/                    # Experiments and other stuffs scraper/                       # Scraper source code and results website/                       # https://padovagrandtour.github.io website source website-entities/              # https://padovagrandtour.github.io/entities website source
+  .github/                       # Build workflows which run every "git push" data/                          # Everything ready to be loaded in GraphDB ingesting/                     # Notebooks for ingesting and generating data playground/                    # Experiments and other stuffs scraper/                       # Scraper source code and results sparql/                        # Data retrieved by the "Ministero dei beni culturali" sparql endpoint website/                       # https://padovagrandtour.github.io website source website-entities/              # https://padovagrandtour.github.io/entities website source

   docker-compose.yml             # GraphDB docker compose manifest

-  pgtIngestDataNotebook.ipynb    # Notebook for ingesting scraped data pgtSchemaNotebook.ipynb        # Notebook for adding meta properties on the schema
+  ontologyVisual.png             # Visual representation of our schema queries.ipynb                  # Queries for our project
 ```

 ## Getting the data

+### Scraped data
 Most of the official websites we refer to do not provide any kind of machine-friendly API.
 Thus, the only solution is to extract the information from the website itself.
 We have written some node+puppeteer data scrapers to accomplish these tasks.
 The resulting json files are stored into the `scraper/results` folder.
 Intermediate files are named with a `-tmp` suffix.
 If you want to generate those files again from scratch, follow the instructions below.

 - Install `Node.js` version >=18.